mupraj10/gif-app/Me.md

     - click any date and it will flip the card to display a gif
     - click multiple dates and multiple cards will flip
     - see the calendar state remain persistent within a session
-    - find an easter egg to get a random gif which loads in a modal using the clickable icon that scrolls on the right hand side of the screen
+    - find an easter egg to get a random gif opens when clicking the icon that scrolls on the right hand side of the screen

 - Code